rachid0133/Customer-ngrx-app/README.md

 ## Development server

-To launch a development server, execute the command npm run start.
-Access http://localhost:4200/ and http://localhost:3000/ to perform CRUD operations on the db.json file.
+To launch a development server, execute the command npm run start, to be able to access http://localhost:4200/ and http://localhost:3000/ to perform CRUD operations on the db.json file.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding